CAMES-Engineering/Colonoscopy-Coordinates/README.md

 2. **Access the dataset**: Download the dataset from [DOI DATA] and place it in the [appropriate folder].
 3. **Run the examples**: Use the provided code to explore how to start working with the dataset.

-## Examples

-- **Path Visualization**:
-  - Scripts to visualize the colonoscope's path and annotate points of interest.
-- **Retraction and Progression Scoring**:
-  - Examples of calculating the Colonoscopy Retraction Score and Colonoscopy Progression Score.
-- **Heatmap Generation**:
-  - Tools to create inspection heatmaps for assessing procedural coverage.

 ## Usage